wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 ---

 {{< alert "link" >}}
-This article is part of "Java Series", which covers useful Java functions from standard and popular Java libraries.
+This article is part of the "Java Series", which covers useful Java functions from standard and popular Java libraries.
 More posts on that can be found [here](https://wkrzywiec.is-a.dev/tags/java-series/).
 {{< /alert >}}

 ![Cover](jason-leung-V-HPvi4B4G0-unsplash.jpg)
 > Cover image by [Jason Leung](https://unsplash.com/@ninjason) on [Unsplash](https://unsplash.com)

-*Java 8 was a great step forward towards modern programing language.
-One of the key feature added in this release was Java streams.
-It provides convenient operations for data processing.
+*Java 8 was a great step forward toward modern programing language.
+One of the key features added in this release was Java streams.
+It provides lots of convenient operations for data processing.
 One of them is a `flatMap()` used very widely to unwrap and merge multiple collections into one.*

 ## Problem statement